ewtoombs/infiniboard/README.md

   infinite, and to avert floating-point badness at great distances away from the origin.
 * quantify mouse to screen response
-* scons debug=0 is spectacularly broken in multiple ways
 * touch screens and smart boards, pending acquisition of capable hardware.
 * vulkan, pending acquisition of capable hardware.
 If this ever *actually* happens, support for OpenGL and its perpetually-broken-ass self will probably